GerritCodeReview/plugins_download-commands/src/main/resources/Documentation/config.md

 	* `format_patch`: Command to fetch the patch set and feed it into the `format-patch` command.

+	* `reset`: Command to fetch the patch set and reset the current branch (or HEAD) to it.

 	If `download.command` is not specified, all download commands are offered.